-Terms of the MC, MP and Jerry Claims Option Agreement with Constantine Metal Resources Ltd. and Carlin Gold Corporation
+Terms of the MC, MP and Jerry Claims Option Agreement with Constantine Metal Resources Ltd./Epica Gold Inc. and Carlin Gold Corporation

-These optioned claims extend Fireweed's Macmillan Pass Project land position to the north, east and northeast over additional prospective ground and allow the Company to acquire a 100% interest in the 624 MC, MP, and Jerry claims from joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin").
-On July 31, 2019, Constantine transferred its right, title and interest in and to its portion of the above claims and assigned its rights and interest in and to the associated option agreement to its wholly-owned subsidiary, Epica Gold Inc. ("Epica") and later transferred 100% interest in Epica to its spinoff company, HighGold Mining Inc. (TSX.V: High).
+On April 23, 2018, the Company signed an option agreement with joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin") to acquire 100% interest the MC, MP and Jerry claims covering 117km2 in three blocks located northwest, northeast and east of the Tom and Jason deposits.
+On July 31, 2019, Constantine transferred its right, title and interest in and to its portion of the claims and assigned its rights and interest in and to the associated option agreement to its wholly-owned subsidiary, Epica Gold Inc. (Epica") and later transferred 100% interest in Epica to its spinoff company, HighGold Mining Inc. (TSX.V: High).
+As such the optionors of the claims became Epica and Carlin.

-The Company can exercise this option and acquire 100% interest in the claims by making payments totaling \$500,000 and issuing 300,000 Fireweed shares over three years to Epica and Carlin as follows:
+Per the original agreement, the Company could exercise the option and acquire 100% interest in the claims by making payments totaling \$500,000 and issuing 300,000 shares over three years to Constantine/Epica and Carlin.